-Query 5-29 shows two ways to do the same thing.
+Figure 5-54 shows two ways to do the same thing.
 One way might allow the database server to do less work than the other, depending on the design of the database and the size of the tables.
 To find out which query might be better, use the SET EXPLAIN command to get a listing of the query plan.
-SET EXPLAIN is discussed in your Performance Guide and the IBM Informix Guide to SQL: Syntax.
+SET EXPLAIN is discussed in your IBM Informix: Performance Guide and IBM Informix: Guide to SQL Syntax.

 '''

 SELECT customer_num, company FROM customer

 WHERE customer_num NOT IN

 (SELECT customer_num FROM orders

 WHERE customer.customer_num = orders.customer_num)

 SELECT customer_num, company FROM customer

 WHERE NOT EXISTS

 (SELECT FROM orders

-WHERE customer.customer num = orders.customer num)
+WHERE customer.customer_num = orders.customer_num)

 '''

-Each statement in Query 5-29 returns the rows that Query Result 5-29 shows, which identify customers who have not placed orders.
+Each statement in Figure 5-54 returns the rows that Figure 5-55 shows, which identify customers who have not placed orders.